What is an Anglican, anyway?

 Why do you celebrate Communion every week?

 That is a short question that could have a very long answer!
 But the short answer is that we celebrate Communion every week because we believe that is what Jesus wanted his Church to do.
-He said, Do this, as often as you do it, in remembrance of me (1 Corinthians 11:25).
+He said, Do this, as often as you drink it, in remembrance of me.
+For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes.
+(1 Corinthians 11:25-26).
 The early Church carried on the practice of weekly Communion that they had received from the Apostles, and it was only much later that Communion became more infrequent.
 By taking Communion weekly, we are simply reclaiming that ancient biblical practice.
 Since the Lord has promised to meet with us and strengthen our faith whenever we eat this bread and drink this cup, we have every reason to do it as often as possible!

 Why do some people cross themselves?